 To avoid getting caught in a tight spot, keep a supply of titanium in your ship for unexpected encounters.
 You can use titanium, which you can farm by killing Sentinels on most planet surfaces, to quickly recharge your deflector shields during ship battle.
 A little bit goes a long way, and if your shields go down, you’re pretty much dead.
 Plus, winning a space battle can net you quite a bit of cash if you fly around picking up the floating blue cargo cylinders from each foe you defeat.

 More useful, though, is the ability to clear a path out of a cave system if you happen into one.
 If you venture underground, you might quickly find yourself lost.
 When that happens, blast a path upward with grenades and fly the hell out of there.
-It sure beats running around trying to find a natural exit.
+However, when using this, be sure to stay out of the blast radius, as you can accidentally damage yourself.
+But it sure beats running around trying to find a natural exit.

 - No Man’s Sky base-building guide